-‡ASH Fitness has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
-Some clubs may require a fee to join.
+†† American Specialty Health Fitness, Inc. (ASH Fitness) has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
+Some social groups may require a fee to join.
 Such fees are not part of the Silver&Fit programs and will not be reimbursed by ASH Fitness.